N7ghtm4r3/Nova/README.md

 **v1.0.0**

-This project, based on Java and the Spring Boot framework, is an open source tool to manage and improve the developments of your releases.
+This project, based on Java and the Spring Boot framework, is an open source self-hosted tool to manage and improve the developments of your releases.
 Improve the development of your releases with **Nova**!

 ## Customize the application